Nyaya: Arguments that God exists

+Naiyyayikas characterize Ishvara as absent of adharma, false knowledge, and error; and possessing dharma, right knowledge, and equanimity.
+Additionally, Ishvara is omnipotent and acts in a way that is good for his creatures.

 Liberation

 The Naiyyayikas believe that the bondage of the world is due to false knowledge, which can be removed by constantly thinking of its opposite (pratipakshabhavana), namely, the true knowledge.
-So the opening aphorism of the Nyāya Sūtra states that only the true knowledge lead to niḥśreyasa (liberation).
-But the Nyaya school also maintains that the God's grace is essential for obtaining true knowledge.
-Jayanta, in his Nyayamanjari describes salvation as a passive stage of self in its natural purity, unassociated with pleasure, pain, knowledge and willingness.
+The opening aphorism of the Nyāya Sūtra states that only the true knowledge leads to niḥśreyasa (liberation).
+However, the Nyāya school also maintains that God's grace is essential for obtaining true knowledge.
+Jayanta, in his Nyayamanjari describes salvation as a passive stage of the self in its natural purity, unassociated with pleasure, pain, knowledge and willingness.